-Previously we discussed on networking in python today we will practically implement how networking works in python.
-It is a straightforward technique so let’s start.
+Previously we discussed networking in python today.
+We will practically implement how networking works in python.
+It is a straightforward technique, so let’s start.

 Command Line Trick to Share Files:

-Suppose you are sitting in a classroom and all the students are connected with the same WIFI or internet, and your professor wants to share a file which is 2GB in size.
+Suppose you are sitting in a classroom, and all the students are connected with the same WIFI or internet, and your professor wants to share a file that is 2GB in size.
 It will be very time consuming if a professor shares it with the USB device.
-We can create a shared folder but still, if someone wants it on his her mobile or someone using some other OS, then there will be a possibility that conflict arises.
-In such a situation, we can transfer the data to any device whether an Android device, IOS, Linux operating system or windows with just one command line operation as follows:
+We can create a shared folder, but still, if someone wants it on his her mobile or someone using some other OS, then there will be a possibility that conflict arises.
+In such a situation, we can transfer the data to any device, whether an Android device, IOS, Linux operating system, or windows, with just one command line operation as follows:

 • Open your terminal.

 • Navigate to that folder which you want to share.
 It is to be noted never share a root folder as it will broadcast all the files of your computer.
 Always create a separate folder and put the files within it and then share that folder only.

 • After navigating to that particular folder, write the following command:

 python -m http.server

 For Linux User:

 • Now open another terminal and see what’s your IP is.
 The following command is to be made to know the IP address of the system.